jacobkap/asciiSetupReader/README.md

 run the package though three optional parameters allow you to customize results.

-`data` - A string containing the name of the data file `setup_file` - A string containing the name of the data file
+`data` - A string containing the name of the data file

+`setup_file` - A string containing the name of the setup file

 Both files must be in your working directory or the string must contain the path to the file.
 Below is an example of reading in the example